ytisf/theZoo/README.md

 ## Directory Structure:
-Each directory is composed of 5 files:
+Each directory is composed of 4 files:
 - Malware files in an encrypted ZIP archive.
 - SHA256 sum of the 1st file.
 - MD5 sum of the 1st file.
 - Password file for the archive.
-- index.log file for the indexer.

-## Structure of index.csv
+## Structure of maldb.db
-The main index.csv is the DB which you will look in to find malwares indexed on your drive.
-We use the , charachter as the delimiter to our CSVs.
+maldb.db is the DB which theZoo is acting upon to find malwares indexed on your drive.
-The structure is al follows:
+The structure is as follows:

 	uid,location,type,name,version,author,language,date